ebubekirdurukal/BookShop/README.md

 thought as book record in which you can find all the information about book and stores.

 ### About Book Prices
+When you add a book to a bookstore, one of the parameters is relative price.
+Also every book has a price.
+Relative price is added to the base price and it gives the total price